Jahia/widen-asset-picker/doc/en/contentDefinition.md

 #### Mixins
 #### wdenmix:widenAsset
-The mixin `wdenmix:widenAsset` defines a set of jcr properties used to map the properties common to all Widen assets and returned by the JSON api.
+The mixin `wdenmix:widenAsset` defines a set of *jcr* properties used to map the properties common to all Widen assets and returned by the JSON api.
 As these properties are common to all Widen assets, each jContent node type must extend this mixin.

 > the mapping process is covered in section [Widen Provider][provider.md].

-The Widen API allows client to expand the JSON response with the *expand* property (cf. [Assets - List by search query][widenAPI:AssetByQuery] or [Assets - Retrieve by id][widenAPI:AssetById] documentation).
+The Widen API allows client to expand the JSON response with the *expand* query parameter (cf. Widen documentation [Assets - List by search query][widenAPI:AssetByQuery] or [Assets - Retrieve by id][widenAPI:AssetById] ).

-In our case we expand the query with **embeds**, **thumbnails** and **file_properties**.
+In our case we expand the response with **embeds**, **thumbnails** and **file_properties**.
 The JSON response returned by the API looks like this:

 ```json